With the legalization and decriminalization of marijuana in certain states, marijuana toxicity in pets is on the rise.

 We recently had a young person bring in her adorable little terrier mix buddy for staggering and strange neurological behavior.

 After taking a look at the dog’s dilated, glazed eyes and observing his strange pattern of walking, we had our suspicions.

 “No, I don’t think he could have gotten into anything.
 There’s nothing around.
 We watch him like a hawk.
 He woke up like this.”

 After about an hour, the teetering terrier seemed quite a bit better.

 I took him out for a little walk to assess his neurological status.
 He seemed somewhat uncomfortable in the rear end and stooped to poop.
-With some difficulty, Monsieur Terry pooped out some very large cocktail almonds, at which point he seemed much happier.
+With some difficulty, Monsieur Terry pooped out some large cocktail almonds, at which point he seemed much happier.

 Baked laced goods seem to be much more of a danger.
-Where the human party animal might have a brownie or 2 and call it a night, the canine party animal will eat the entire tray.
+Where the human party animal might have 1–2 brownies and call it a night, the canine party animal will eat the entire tray.
 This can be very toxic.

 There are more marijuana edibles around than ever before, so please: Keep your pets away from them.